All-Khwarizmi/-Recall-API-/documentation/5-Codice/codice.md

-# Welcome to Recall
+# Welcome to Codice 🥶
-We provide you a set of tools to make your study plan more efficient and easy 🚀
+Are you ready to ice your code interviews? 🚀

 <img src="https://ik.imagekit.io/montresor/Recal_docs/codice.png?updatedAt=1679913748297" alt="Landing page of Recal" width="500">